furlan/ABAP-Active-Record/README.md

 ### Sequence Calls

-Just as an example, here is the sequence calls to retrieve a set of records for SFLIGHT table:
+Just as an example, here is the sequence of calls necessary to retrieve a set of records for SFLIGHT table:

 `var oFlightsTable = oARModel.aarGetEntitySet('SFLIGHT', ["CARRID", "CONNID", "FLDATE", "PRICE"], {carrid: "LH", connid: "2402"});`